kamil-kw/kamil_cv_1st_project/README.md

 To be able to provide for users the best experience on devices which they use, my website should have responsive design to cover the majority of currently used devices (mobile, tablet, laptop/desktop).

 * One consistent layout design across all pages providing easy to understand and intuitive for all users;
-* Navigation bar placed on top of the screen easily accessible even once scrolling down;
+* **Navigation bar** placed on top of the screen easily accessitble even once scrolling down, visited pages in color which match to background blue tone section, the color described by paint eyedropper;
-* Easy accessible footer with downloadable CV.
+* **Footer** with downloadable CV color tone from gray part of background picture;

 ## 1.3.
 Skeleton